 Table 5.1 summarized the requirements on the velocity of cavity length variation calculated from equations (5.2) and (5.4).
 It assumes that control bandwidths are set 10 kHz for the arm cavities and 50 Hz for other cavities.
 The arm cavities are locked to the green laser and assumed to have finesse of 50 to it.
-The required displacement noise level from the coil drivers $\tilde{x}{\rm req}$ is set 3 times lower than the required seismic noise level of the optics (see table 5.3).
-As the VCOs used for the locking arm cavities have significantly large actuation range, the velocity limit due to maximum actuation power is not defined for the arm cavities.
+The required displacement noise level from the coil drivers $\tilde{x}{req}$ is set 3 times lower than the required seismic noise level of the optics (see table 4.1).
+Assuming that the VCOs used for the locking arm cavities have sufficiently large actuation range, the velocity limit due to maximum actuation power is not set for the arm cavities.

-Cavity/interferometer BW limit $[\mu m/s]$ $a{\rm max}$ limit $[\mu {\rm m/s}]$
+Cavity/interferometer BW limit $[\mu m/s]$ $a{\rm max}$ limit $[\mu m/s]$

-Arm cavities 330
+Arm cavities 330 -

 Power recycling cavity 2.9 4.7

 Signal recycling cavity 4.4 0.6

 Michelson interferometer 170 3.5